ThiagoSchetini/datalake-manager/README.md

 # Datalake Manager
-First, notice the "SM" or "sm" on the entire system.
-It means: Smart Contract
+The "SM" or "sm" symbol means: Smart Contract

-... to continue with mnore instructions
+... to continue with more instructions

 ### requirements
 Up and running non kerberos environment: